mduschenes/simulation/README.md

 which installs a Python environment with name `env` with all necessary packages, including JAX.

 # Setup
 Under `build`, please modify the `settings.json` file, with all model parameters, hyperparameter combinations, job settings, and plot settings.
+To configure plot and processing settings, for example `plot.json` (which follows the matplotlib API) and `process.json` (processing settings), please modify the files under `config`.

 # Run
 Under `build`, please run